-Beer Wine feeling of euphoria.
+Beer Wine Alcohol depresses the central nervous system.
+Initial effect may relax and gives a mild feeling of euphoria.
 It also impairs judgment, while reducing reaction time and coordination.
 Prolonged abuse may produce brain atrophy and dysfunction.
 Very large quantities and/or prolonged abuse may result in death.
 Sudden withdrawal by an alcoholic may produce serious problems such as delirium tremors.
 NOTE: Alcohol in combination with other depressants can result in magnified negative effects.